 - Sole Source the Authority must document in writing the findings demonstrating that the proposed Vendor is a Sole Source. - Single Source the Authority must document in writing the findings demonstrating that the proposed Vendor is a Single Source.

-The term of a Single Source procurement contract shall be limited to the minimum period of time necessary to ameliorate the circumstances that created the material and substantial reasons for the single source award. - Critically Time Sensitive the Department Head initiating the Procurement must document in writing that a Critically Time Sensitive situation exists and shall make a reasonable attempt to obtain quotes from at least three Vendors.
-Where the Department Head initiating the Procurement provides a written memorandum explaining a Critically Time Sensitive situation and justifying the need that is approved by each of the following: the President, the most senior administrative officer, and the General Counsel, a letter of intent ("LOI") may be issued to a Contractor.
-Such LOIs may be issued prior to the execution of Procurement Contracts for a value of up to 10% of the total anticipated Procurement Contract amount, subject to approval limitations.
-Such LOIs shall authorize Contractors to proceed with work pending the execution of the Procurement Contract, and shall expressly provide that the Contractor is granted no rights against the Authority in the event a Contract is not executed except for the reasonable value of the preliminary work to be performed, not to exceed an amount set forth in the LOI. - Emergency the Department Head initiating the Procurement must document in writing that an Emergency exists and shall make a reasonable attempt to obtain quotes from at least three Vendors.
+Emergency - the Department Head initiating the Procurement must document in writing that an Emergency exists and shall make a reasonable attempt to obtain quotes from at least three Vendors.
 Procurement contracts and Amendments entered into in response to an Emergency are exempt from the requirement that they be fully executed and delivered by both parties prior to the commencement of work.
-However, all procurement contracts and Amendments entered into in response to an Emergency must be approved in advance by the President, the most senior administrative officer. and the General Counsel.
+However, all procurement contracts and Amendments entered into in response to an Emergency must be approved in advance by the President, the most senior administrative officer, and the General Counsel.
 Each Department Head shall submit all such contracts and Amendments exceeding \$500,000 to the Board for their approval at the Board meeting next following the authorization of the work necessitated by the Emergency.
 In the event the work necessitated by the Emergency is completed within one week of the date the Emergency is documented and has a value of \$25,000.00 or less, the President may approve payment for the Vendor upon presentation of an invoice and documentation from the Department Head that the work has been so completed.
-Except as specifically provided in this paragraph, all contracts and Amendments involving Emergencies shall be subject to these Guidelines. - Professional Services where the quality, style or skill of such Services may be individuated or particular to a person or Vendor.
+Except as specifically provided in this paragraph, all contracts and Amendments involving Emergencies shall be subject to these Guidelines.